ShikChen/llsifclient/README.md

 * Drawing cards (scouting)
 * Managing cards

 **NOTE: This package is not ready to use out of the box!** The HMAC key that authenticates client messages to the server is not included in the code, so it won't talk to KLab's production servers.
-See the code for more details.
+A recent addition allows retrieving the correct X-Message-Code from a Tor hidden service. *Read the code* for more details.

 ## API Overview